Introduction

 - Commit messages: imperative mood, no prefix

-Writing Job-Specific Instructions in job.md
+Writing Job Prompts in job.md

 A deploy job might look like this: